neuralmagic/deepsparse/logging-sdk/tutorial-server-prometheus/README.md

 ## 2. Setup Prometheus/Grafana Stack

 For simplicity, we have provided `docker-compose.yaml` that spins up the containerized Prometheus/Grafana stack.
-In that file, we instruct `prometheus.yaml` (a [Prometheus config file](https://prometheus.io/docs/prometheus/latest/configuration/configuration/)to be passed to the Prometheus container.
+In that file, we instruct `prometheus.yaml` (a [Prometheus config file](https://prometheus.io/docs/prometheus/latest/configuration/configuration/)) to be passed to the Prometheus container.
 Inside `prometheus.yaml`, the `scrape_config` has the information about the `metrics` endpoint exposed by the server on port `6100`.

 <details>
     <summary>Click to see Docker Compose file looks like</summary>